Suburbs of Dunedin: Woodhaugh, Glenleith, and Leith Valley

 At the northeastern end of the coastal plain that makes up the central city area, the Water of Leith forms a valley leading between Maori Hill and Pine Hill.
 In its lower reaches, this valley is broad, and is dominated by Woodhaugh Gardens.

 Much of Dunedin's water supply comes from reservoirs in the upper reaches of the Leith Valley.
 These include Ross Creek Reservoir, the oldest reservoir still in active use in New Zealand.
 Numerous popular walking tracks traverse the bush-clad reserve land surrounding this reservoir.

 Once a quarry, this is one of the city's oldest parks, dating from 1895.
 The area around the park is known as Woodhaugh and is a popular area for student accommodation, 15 minute walk to the university and the centre of the city.
 Beyond Woodhaugh, the valley narrows to become Glenleith, a residential suburb which follows the ribbon of the river.
 Past Glenleith is rough, undeveloped hill country, dotted by small farms.
 This area and the two suburbs of Glenleith and Woodhaugh is often collectively known simply as Leith Valley.

 Outer suburbs

-Many of the outer suburbs of Dunedin were separate towns until local government reorganisation in the late 1980s, and are usually still regarded as towns by Dunedinites.
-The main outer suburbs, clockwise from the city centre (starting due north), include the following.
+Many of the outer suburbs of Dunedin were separate towns until local government reorganisation in the late 1980s, and are still regarded as towns by some Dunedinites.
+The main outer suburbs, clockwise from the city centre (starting due north), include the following: